sethuster/gridium/README.md

 Page object are made up of Elements.
 The methods on the page object tells the test how interact with the elements.
 For example, the Login method shown in the example sets the Username field, the password field and then clicks the login button.

 This action will return a new page, that our test is setup to handle.

+##Logging
+A log file will always be created with at least one line, showing whichever config.log_level is set to.
+This file can be found in `spec_reports/spec_results_{timestamp}/{timestamp}_spec.log` alongside any screenshots taken.
+Any log statements using a level equal or lower than config.log_level will be logged.

+#### Selenium Logging
+To open the firehose to selenium's logging (https://github.com/SeleniumHQ/selenium/wiki/Logging)
+1. Set `config.selenium_log_level = 'ALL'` to  set each type of selenium logging (browser, driver, client, server) to 'ALL'
+2. Set `config.log_level = :debug` to have them picked up by gridium's logger.

 ## Elements